 Major skills needed for reconciling with a husband who hates you or seems to

 If your husband want to make your relationship better, then marriage counseling is an excellent choice.
-For most of the scenarios described above, he won’t want to go.
-But, you can still learn skills to improve your relationship with him without his participation.
+But, for most of the scenarios described above, he won’t want to go.
+Even so, you can still learn skills to improve your relationship with him without his participation.

 Agreement and empathy are necessary for ending conflict, and for helping him to relax and to feel that you are on his side.

 Connection skills are necessary to help him to feel important, to help him to feel attractive to you, and to foster in him more of a desire to spend time with you.